I

 Not only did Cathy enjoy some sunshine and puppy love, She also had fun meeting some of the chicks.

-It was both a leisurely day and one in which I got some work done.
-It got up to the mid to upper 60s and was sunny all day, so felt great.
+work done.
+It got up to the mid to upper 60s and was sunny all day, so

+I had planned to finally get the stepping blocks put down outside the chicken coop.
 It took longer than it should have because I was interrupted by various things.
 In this second photo I had started putting sod around the blocks to help hold them in place.

 One interruption was helping Jack and Mary with our horse trailer.
 They came and got it so they could trailer their two horses here to ride in the Glade.
 I also went in to refill my water and get a snack.
 And I ended up working on the puzzle for a little bit.